Langerhans cell histiocytosis (CNS manifestations)

 MRI is the most useful imaging modality for evaluating LCH CNS involvement 2-6.
 Similar to the clinical presentations, three groups of neuroimaging features may be appreciated, which again may or may not all be present in any given patient 2-6.

 This is the most common CNS manifestation of LCH 2-6.
 Patients with diabetes insipidus in LCH demonstrate a lack of T1-weighted high intensity of the posterior pituitary with associated enhancement and thickening (>3 mm) of the infundibulum 2-6.
-This loss of the normal posterior pituitary bright spot is thought to be a result of the loss of vasopressin stores and is characteristic of CNS involvement in LCH 3.
+This loss of the normal posterior pituitary bright spot is thought to be a result of the loss of vasopressin stores and is characteristic of CNS involvement in LCH, but is also non-specific 3.

 These are the second most common CNS manifestation of LCH 2-6.
 Patients with neurodegeneration demonstrate bilateral symmetric parenchymal lesions of the cerebellum (especially the dentate nuclei) and basal ganglia, however uncommonly other regions of the brain and brainstem (especially the pons) may be affected and cerebral atrophy may also be noted 2-6.
 These affected regions often initially demonstrate T1-weighted high intensity with variable T2-weighted intensity, however progress to marked T2-weighted high intensity 2-6.
 Contrast enhancement can also be variable throughout the temporal progression of the disease 2-6.

 Mass lesions are the least common CNS manifestation of LCH 2,3.
-Masses have a variable MR appearance and can arise from the meninges, pineal gland, choroid plexus, hypothalamus, or ependyma 2,3.
+Masses have a variable MR appearance and can arise from the meninges (especially the dura mater), pineal gland, choroid plexus, hypothalamus, ependyma, or can rarely be intraparenchymal 2,3.
 These lesions, depending on size and location, may cause obstructive hydrocephalus 2,3.

 Treatment and prognosis